Skip to Content

 In short, hydroponics is a method of growing fruits, vegetables, and other plants in self-contained systems that utilize water, light, nutrients, and a substrate other than soil.

-That said, understanding what type of water is best for use in hydroponics is one of the most important aspects to begin your learning curve with.
+That said, understanding what type of water is best for use in hydroponics is one of the most important aspects of your learning curve.

 Hydroponics Basics